 Welcome!
-My name is Pamela Shanley and I am thrilled to be starting a new school year here at St. Dominic High School.
+My name is Pamela Shanley and I am so happy to be here at St. Dominic High School.
 I teach Anatomy and Forensics, Living Environment, and General Chemistry, and in the past I have also taught AP Environmental Science, Oceanography, Earth Science, STEM, math, and computer electives.
 Outside the classroom I am the Science Department Chairperson, STEM Coordinator, Science Olympiad Team Coach, and Garden Club Moderator.

 I am also a graduate of St. Joseph's College in Patchogue where I received my Masters in Adolescent Special Education.
 As a product of Catholic education myself, I am so happy to be teaching in a school with a strong faith community that is committed to excellent science education.
 My hope is to lead my students to the same excitement about learning and curiosity in the natural world that I found when I was in school, and fostering an environment where they can develop both academically and spiritually.

-Homework will be posted on the class page here and on Google Classroom sites by 5pm everyday, so be sure to check the website for relevant updates.
+Homework will be posted on Google Classroom by 5pm everyday, so be sure to check the there for relevant updates.

 Please explore the class pages below and feel free to contact me via email at email@example.com

 with any questions you may have throughout the year.